-Treating Cat and Dog Allergies with Dermatology in Pewaukee
+Treating Cat and Dog Allergies with Dermatology in Pewaukee, WI

 Your pet’s allergies are different from your own.
 Pets often suffer from itchy, irritated skin that drives them to scratch, lick, and bite at themselves incessantly.
 Since pet allergies manifest as skin conditions, dermatology is the best branch of veterinary medicine to relieve your pet’s discomfort.
-At Pewaukee Veterinary Service, we’re experts in allergy management because of the prevalence of allergies in Waukesha county’s pets.
+At Pewaukee Veterinary Service, we’re experts in cat and dog allergy treatments and management because of the prevalence of allergies in Waukesha county’s pets.

 Do you notice your pet scratching themselves more than usual in the summer and fall?
 Do they lick their paws or bite at their skin?
 Chances are, your pet has seasonal allergies!
 Yet there are a variety of other allergens that can cause allergic reactions.
 Symptoms and common allergens include: